pfalcon/pycopy-lib/logging/README.rst

 logging
 =======

-logging is MicroPython's implementation of a subset of CPythons logging module.
+logging is Pycopy's implementation of a subset of CPythons logging module.
 This module defines functions and classes which implement a flexible event logging system for applications and libraries.